Do you want to help your students learn more effectively and get excited about coming to school? If so, flexible seating may be the answer!

-Students with ASD, ADHD, and/or ADD benefit from this type of seating because it allows them to move freely while focusing on the task at hand.
-Processing information becomes easier when students use flexible seating.
+Students with ASD, ADHD, or ADD benefit from this type of seating because it allows them to move freely while focusing on the task at hand.
+This helps processing information easier.
 Sensory input will enable students to be less disruptive because they are able to use excess energy.

 This also allows them to focus on the tasks and cuts down on disciplinary incidents and behaviors.

-Redesigning the classroom to allow for flexible seating allows for a change of teaching philosophy and structure.
-Teachers will have higher levels of student engagement and have a better idea of what the students are working on.
+Redesigning the classroom to allow for flexible seating allows for a change in teaching philosophy and structure.
+Teachers will have higher levels of student engagement and a better idea of what the students are working on.

 While giving up the power of the seating chart, the teacher will gain more structure in the classroom.

-When using this type of seating, it builds skills towards independent learning so they can become proactive learners instead of reactive learners.
-The ultimate goal of any educator should be to allow the students to have opportunities to choose and be an active participate in his/her learning.
+When using this type of seating, it builds skills toward independent learning so they can become proactive learners instead of reactive learners.
+The ultimate goal of any educator should be to allow the students to have opportunities to choose and be an active participate in his learning.

 When students, teachers, and if applicable, special needs tutors are involved with the learning process, everyone benefits.